-Volunteers must wear a name tag produced from our check-in system located in the main lobby.
-This demonstrates that you have met the training requirements and are approved to work with children at CLC.
-To obtain your name tag on Sundays, visit the Check-In Stations in the main lobby.
+Volunteers must wear a name tag produced from the check-in stations located in the main lobby.
+This tag demonstrates that you have met the training requirements and are approved to work with children at CLC.
 If you have questions or trouble checking in, visit the Kids Help Desk located near the Check-In Stations.
 No one is allowed in a classroom without a name tag.
-Every child, youth volunteer, and adult volunteer must wear a tag.
+Each child, youth helper, and adult volunteer must wear a tag.